-On August 4, 2009, the Company entered into a license agreement with Novogen pursuant to which Novogen granted to MEPL an exclusive, worldwide, non-transferable license under its patents and patent applications and in the intellectual property rights related to its know how to conduct clinical trials, commercialize and distribute NV-128 (the "NV-128 License Agreement").
-NV-128 is an investigational cancer compound which has been shown in pre-clinical laboratory studies to promote cancer cell death by targeting a pro-survival regulatory pathway (the AKT-mTOR pathway).
+In August 2009, MEPL entered into a license agreement with Novogen pursuant to which Novogen granted to MEPL an exclusive, worldwide, non-transferable license under its patents and patent applications and in the intellectual property rights related to its know how to conduct clinical trials, commercialize and distribute NV-128 (the "NV-128 License Agreement").

-The NV-128 License Agreement covers the use of NV-128 in the field of prevention, treatment and cure of cancer in humans delivered in all forms except topical applications.
 The NV-128 License Agreement remains in effect until (i) the expiration or lapsing of the last relevant patents or patent applications in the world or (ii) Novogen's assignment to MEPL of the last relevant patents or patent applications in the world so that MEPL may assume the filing, prosecution and maintenance of such patents or patent applications.
-Thereafter, the license becomes a non-exclusive, perpetual and irrevocable license covering any remaining intellectual property rights related to the know how with respect to NV-128.
+Thereafter, the NV-128 License Agreement becomes a non-exclusive, perpetual and irrevocable license covering any remaining intellectual property rights related to the know how with respect to NV-128.
+MEPL is obligated to undertake clinical trials of NV-128, and is responsible for paying for all materials necessary to conduct such clinical trials.
+MEPL paid \$1,500,000 to Novogen in August 2009, which was the first lump sum license fee payment under the terms of the NV-128 License Agreement.
+Future amounts payable to Novogen upon the achievement of certain milestones are as follows:

-- 1. The Company paid \$1,500,000 to Novogen Research in August 2009, which was the first lump sum license fee payment under the terms of the license agreement. - 2.
-Future amounts payable to Novogen upon the achievement of certain milestones are as follows: - (i) \$1,000,000 on the date an investigational new drug application ("IND") for the licensed product goes into effect or the equivalent approval of a government agency is obtained in another country.
-If this event does not occur before December 31, 2011, then this amount will be due on this date; - (ii) \$2,000,000 on the date of enrollment of the first clinical trial subject in a Phase II clinical trial of the licensed product.
-If this event does not occur before December 31, 2012, then this amount will be due on this date; - (iii) \$3,000,000 on the date of enrollment of the first clinical trial subject in a Phase III clinical trial of the licensed product.
-If this event does not occur before December 31, 2014, then this amount will be due on this date; and - (iv) \$8,000,000 on the date of first receipt of a NDA for the licensed product from the FDA or equivalent approval from a government agency in another country.
-If this event does not occur before December 31, 2017, then this amount will be due on this date. - 3.
-MEPL must pay Novogen royalties of 5.0% of all net sales and 25% of commercialization income for the term of the license. - 4.
-Minimum royalties of \$3,000,000 per year are payable following the date of first receipt of an NDA for a licensed product from the FDA (or equivalent approval from a government agency in any other country) until the expiration of the term.
+- (i) \$1,000,000 on the date an IND for the licensed product goes into effect or the equivalent approval of a government agency is obtained in another country.
+If this event does not occur before December 31, 2011 then this amount will become due; - \$2,000,000 on the date of enrollment of the first clinical trial subject in a Phase II clinical trial of the licensed product.
+If this event does not occur before December 31, 2012, then this amount will become due; - (iii) \$3,000,000 on the date of enrollment of the first clinical trial subject in a Phase III clinical trial of the licensed product.
+If this event does not occur before December 31, 2014, then this amount will become due; and - (iv) \$8,000,000 on the date of first receipt of a NDA for the licensed product from the FDA or equivalent approval from a government agency in another country.
+If this event does not occur before December 31, 2017, then this amount will become due.

+Additionally, MEPL is obligated pay Novogen 5% of all net sales and 25% of commercialization income for the term of the license.
+The royalty rate is reduced by 50% if the licensed patent right in any country or territory expires, lapses, is revoked, does not exist or is assigned to MEPL and the product is entirely manufactured and supplied in such country.
+Minimum royalties of \$3,000,000 per year are payable following the date of the first receipt of an NDA for a licensed product from the FDA (or equivalent approval from a government agency in any other country) until the expiration of the term.